eflautt/ga-data-science/lessons/lesson-13/readme.md

 `TfidfVectorizer` follows the same `fit` and `fit_transform` interface of `CountVectorizer`.

-**Check:** What does TF-IDF stand for?
+> **Check:** What does TF-IDF stand for?
 What does this function do and why is it useful?

-**Check:** Use `TfidfVectorizer` to create a feature representation of the stumbleupon titles.
+> **Check:** Use `TfidfVectorizer` to create a feature representation of the stumbleupon titles.

+> Instructor Note: You can find the solutions in the [solution code notebook](./code/solution-code/solution-code-13.ipynb).

 ***

 <a name="ind-practice"></a>
 ## Independent Practice: Text Classification in scikit-learn (30 mins)

-- Tie together the text features of the title with one more feature sets from the previous random forest model.
+Tie together the text features of the title with one more feature sets from the previous random forest model.
 Train this model to see if this improves the AUC.
 - Use the `body` text instead of the `title` text - is this an improvement?
 - Use `TfIdfVectorizer` instead of `CountVectorizer` - is this an improvement?

-**Check:** Were you able to prepare a model that uses both quantitative features and text features?
+> **Check:** Were you able to prepare a model that uses both quantitative features and text features?
 Does this model improve the AUC?

 ***